Panthays: Panthay rebellion

-The Qing secretly hounded mobs on to the rich Panthays, provoked anti-Hui riots and instigated destruction of their mosques.
+The Qing secretly hounded mobs onto the rich Panthays, provoked anti-Hui riots and instigated the destruction of their mosques.
 The Panthays repulsed the desultory attacks and took town after town.
 The ancient holy city of Dali fell to the Panthays in 1857.
 With the capture of Dali, Muslim supremacy became an established fact in Yunnan.

 During this period, the Sultan Suleiman, on his way to Mecca as a pilgrim, visited Rangoon, presumably via the Kengtung.
 From there he went to Calcutta where he had a chance to see the power of the British colonists.
 He had also started a company in Mandalay, housed in a one-story brick building located at the present-day Taryedan on the west side of the 80th Street, between 36th and 37th Streets.
 The hao had been carrying on business in precious stones, jades, cotton, silk and other commodities of both Chinese and Burmese origins.

 The Panthay power declined after 1868.
 The Chinese Imperial Government had succeeded in reinvigorating itself.
 By 1871, it launched a campaign for the annihilation of the Panthays.
 Quickly, towns fell and Sultan Suleiman found himself caged in by the walls of his capital.
 He turned to the British colonists for military assistance, but was unsuccessful.
 Seeing no escape, Sultan Suleiman tried to take his own life before the fall of Dali, but was beheaded before the poison could take effect.
 The Sultan's head was preserved in honey and sent to the Imperial Court as a trophy of their decisive victory.